pgroonga/pgroonga.github.io/install/windows.md

 ---
-title: Install to Windows
+title: install on Windows
 layout: en
 ---

-# Install to Windows
+# install on Windows

-This document describes how to install PGroonga to Windows.
+This document describes how to install PGroonga on Windows.

 ## Supported versions